Note:

 We believe in doing business in a way that promotes and respects the human rights of everyone who is impacted by Nationwide.
 We are committed to building positive relationships with all our stakeholders.

-Through our policies and processes we seek to make a positive impact on our range of stakeholders.
+Through our policies and processes, we seek to make a positive impact on our stakeholders.
 We will address and reduce, where possible, any potential negative human rights impacts that our business might have on those around us.

 Understanding and responding to social risks

 We take great care in trying to identify and reduce any harm that may affect people, either directly or indirectly, by the way we do business.
-This is an ongoing process that we take very seriously, across our operations and value chain.
+This is an ongoing process that we take very seriously, including across our operations and value chain.
 The measures we have in place to support our customers, colleagues, suppliers and communities are described in our Environmental, Social and Governance disclosures.
 We have a suite of controls, policies and practices that support a culture of responsible behaviour across our business.
-More information can be found in our policies and statements.
+More information can be found in Nationwide’s policies and statements and Virgin Money’s policies and statements.

 Supporting customers' rights

-Nationwide exists for its customers and members, helping with the management of everyday finances, saving for the future, and owning a home.
-Accessible financial services afford people dignity, security, equality, and inclusion.
+Nationwide exists for its customers and members, providing financial products and services which help them with managing their everyday finances, saving for the future, and buying a home.
+Accessible and inclusive financial services afford people their right to dignity, security, equality, and inclusion.
 We recognise our responsibility in helping to reduce some of the risks and challenges that might prevent equal access to these rights.

-We are guided by UK financial regulations such as the FCA’s Consumer Duty and the FCA Guidance on the Fair Treatment of Vulnerable Customers.
-These require Nationwide to put customer needs first, including recognising, understanding and responding to the needs of vulnerable customers to ensure accessibility and prevent harm.
+We are guided by UK financial regulations, including the FCA’s Consumer Duty and the FCA’s Guidance on the Fair Treatment of Vulnerable Customers.
+We are committed to meeting the needs of, and providing good outcomes for, all our customers, including those in vulnerable circumstances.
+We have measures and processes in place to recognise, understand and respond to the needs of vulnerable customers.

-We provide customers with choice in the way they bank with us, including through our digital channels, on the phone, or in our network of branches (underpinned by our Branch Promise).
-We seek to make our channels accessible and inclusive for all, and have a range of initiatives in place to support our customers with disabilities, as described in our Environmental, Social and Governance disclosures.
+We provide customers with choice in the way they bank with us, including through our digital channels, on the phone, or in our network of branches (underpinned by our Branch Promise, which we have extended to include Virgin Money’s branches following our acquisition of Virgin Money).
+We seek to make our channels accessible and inclusive for all our customers, including those with disabilities, and we have a range of initiatives in place to support them, as described in our Environmental, Social and Governance disclosures.

 The right to financial security and a safe home